Rockefeller Center in Manhattan NYC

 Rockefeller Center is one of New York City’s most visited and talked-about centers.
 During the holiday seasons, Rockefeller Center is even more popular with hundreds of thousands of people visiting it just during that time period.
 Whether you’re heading to Manhattan, New York for a few hours or a week, stop in at the Rockefeller Center for a spectacular treat representing New York culture.

-By 1928, the location of the area was Columbia University property and was leased to John D. Rockefeller Jr., who in turn commissioned the building of the complex.
+In 1928 before the iconic center was built, the location of the area was Columbia University property.
+It was leased to John D. Rockefeller Jr., who in turn commissioned the building of the complex.
 The idea behind the original Rockefeller Center was to be a Metropolitan Opera building.
 Multiple ideas were proposed before the current plan was approved in 1932.
 Construction began in 1931, and the first buildings were opened in 1933.
 The rest of the complex was completed by 1939.

-Rockefeller Center today is comprised of two parts, the original and the international buildings.
+Rockefeller Center today consists of two parts, the original and the international buildings.
 The original sections include Radio City and its enterprises including the Music Hall and 30 Rockefeller Plaza, and International Complex, and the remainder of the original complex hosted printed media and Eastern Air Lines.

 As one of the greatest projects of the Great Depression time, Rockefeller Center was made a New York City and Manhattan landmark in 1985 and a National Historic Landmark in 1987.